St. James Church has had a link to Santiago de Compostella going back to the year 1220.

 CAMINO NA SÁILE

-To celebrate this connection four brave men are rowing in a Currach, the Naomh Gobnait from Ireland to Spain.
+To celebrate this connection four brave men set out from Dublin on Friday, May the 24th 2014 and rowed in a Currach, the Naomh Gobnait from Ireland to Spain.
 The name of the Traditional boat is the Naomhoig NA Tinte.

 Dómhnall Mac Síthigh, Breanndán Ó Beaglaoich, Breandan Ó Muircheartaigh, and Liam Holden.

-The four rowers following the route of Irish Pilgrims will arrive in Santiago on June 26th where members of the Camino Society will greet them and congratulate them on undertaking this perilous journey that many of our ancestors took.
+The four rowers following the route of Irish Pilgrims arrived in Santiago on June 26th 2016, where members of the Camino Society celebrated with them and congratulated them on undertaking this perilous journey that many of our ancestors took.